^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Today, modern dermatology offers such a modern method for the early diagnosis of melanoma, such as siascopy.
-Almost any suspicious elements on the skin can be scanned with a siasccope.
+Today, modern dermatology offers such a modern method of early melanoma diagnostics as siascopy.
+Almost any suspicious elements on the skin can be scanned using a siascope.
 This device will help to reliably determine their structure, assess the likelihood of developing oncopathology and establish the most optimal therapy.

-Siascopy is a spectrophotometric intracutaneous analysis involving the study of pigmented skin elements.
-The method is based on the interaction of light waves of various lengths with the pigment melanin, hemoglobin and collagen up to two millimeters deep.
-Siascopy does not give the patient any unpleasant sensations, as the procedure is quick and pain-free.[1]
+Siascopy is a spectrophotometric intracutaneous analysis that involves the study of pigmented skin elements.
+The method is based on the interaction of light waves of different lengths with the pigment melanin, hemoglobin and collagen up to two millimeters deep.
+Siascopy does not cause any discomfort to the patient, as the procedure is quick and painless. [ 1 ]

 Indications for the procedure

-• dermatoscopic picture of the skin element with the definition of the true color shade and the external structure of the neoplasm;
+• dermatoscopic picture of the skin element with determination of the true color shade and external structure of the neoplasm;

 • changes in melanin concentration;

-• areas with a higher or lower concentration of hemoglobin;
+• zones with higher or lower concentrations of hemoglobin;

-• areas with a higher or lower concentration of collagen.
+• areas with higher or lower concentrations of collagen.

-Siascopy is used to diagnose and control such pathologies:
+Siascopy is used to diagnose and monitor the following pathologies:

-• malignant melanoma (superficial, nodular, malignant lentigo, acral-lentiginous melanoma);
+• malignant melanoma (with superficial spread, nodular, malignant lentigo, acral-lentiginous melanoma);

 • basal cell carcinoma;